fmafjrv103/Obsidian-College/The Path of Excellence.md

 # The Path of Excellence
 Using all of my experience, knowledge, and quad-ruled engineering paper; I developed what would become known as The Path of Excellence.

-Note that it's the path “to” excellence.
+Note that it's the path “of” excellence.
 There is no destination.
 The path itself is excellence.
 It has six parts:

 1. Frame (Think)
 2. Prepare